Chipdelmal/MGSurvE_Webinar2023/README.md

 <img src="https://github.com/Chipdelmal/MGSurvE/raw/main/img/berkeley.jpg" height="25px"> &nbsp; <img src="https://github.com/Chipdelmal/MGSurvE/raw/main/img/IHME.jpg" height="25px"> &nbsp; <img src="https://github.com/Chipdelmal/MGSurvE/raw/main/img/gates.jpg" height="25px">

+### Special Thanks

+* [Tomás León](https://tomasleon.com/) for allowing us the use of his São Tomé migration matrix, and for suggestions and advice in the ecology of the application.
+* [Jared B Bennett](https://www.linkedin.com/in/jared-bennett-21a7a9a0) for tips and tricks on software and math for the optimization process.
-Special thanks to: [Tomás León](https://tomasleon.com/), [Jared B Bennett](https://www.linkedin.com/in/jared-bennett-21a7a9a0), Elijah Bartolome, Topiltzin Hernández Mares, Lillian Weng, Xingli Yu, Ayden Salazar, and Joanna Yoo.
+* Lillian Weng, Xingli Yu, Ayden Salazar, Topiltzin Hernández Mares, and Joanna Yoo, for their help in developing the PSO algorithm.
+* Elijah Bartolome for several benchmarks on the speed and accuracy of different spherical distance functions.